|What is it?|

 |Possible emotional and social impact|

 Not meeting expectations can make kids feel inadequate.
-Missing verbal jokes, sarcasm and subtle meaning in language can affect them socially.
-So can struggling to come up with the right word or timely answer to a question.
+Missing verbal jokes, sarcasm, and subtle meaning in language can affect them socially.
+So can struggling to come up with the right word or a timely answer to a question.

 |What can help|

 - Occupational therapy to build fine motor skills and dexterity

 - Having kids take a break before proofreading their work